Are There Heavy Metals in Makeup?

 - Avoid eating with lipstick on.

-- Avoid using loose bare mineral types of makeup, as they usually don’t have any fillers (depending on the brand).
+- Avoid using loose, bare mineral makeup as it usually doesn’t have any fillers (depending on the brand).
 So, it’s pure pigment straight onto, and perhaps into, your skin.

 - Avoid breathing in makeup powders.

-- Ask questions of makeup companies.
-And buy from those who are aware of the issue and do something about it.
+- Ask questions of makeup companies and purchase from those that are aware of the issue and do something about it.

 (1) Nelson, Fern P., and Jean Rumsfield.
 “Cosmetics Content and Function.”
 International Journal of Dermatology 27.10 (1988).